 Engineer by training, problem-solver by nature.

-I'm a Mechanical Engineer with a focus on design, structural analysis, and prototyping.
-I enjoy working on projects that require both analytical rigor and creative thinking — from CAD models to physical builds.
+I enjoy working on projects that require both analytical rigor and creative thinking — from CAD models and FEA simulations to physical prototypes and robotic systems.

 Beyond the lab and workshop, I explore programming, automation, and how software tools can enhance engineering workflows.
 I believe great engineers never stop learning — so I write about everything I figure out.